ptsefton/ro-crate-2-experiments/ro-crate-2-spec.md

  Each entity in the graph MUST be flattened - that is embedded objects must ONLY have @id, @value, @language properties

-1.2.5 There MUST be an entity with the @id of "ro-crate-metadata.json"
+## Rule ROC-MED There MUST be an entity with the @id of "ro-crate-metadata.json"

 The entity with @id `ro-crate-metadata.json`  is known as the RO-Crate Metadata Descriptor

-1.2.6 The RO-Crate Metadata Descriptor MUST have one @type of "Creative Work"
+### Rule ROC-MED-TYP: The RO-Crate Metadata Descriptor MUST have one @type of "Creative Work"

-1.2.7 The RO-Crate Metadata Descriptor MUST have a at least one conformsTo property that matches {"@id": "TODO"}
+### Rule ROC-MED-COT: The RO-Crate Metadata Descriptor MUST have a at least one conformsTo property that matches {"@id": "TODO"}

-1.2.8 The RO-Crate Metadata Descriptor MUST have an `about` property which is a reference to an another entity present in the '@graph',  which entity is known as the  _Root Entity_
+### Rule ROC-MED-ABT:The RO-Crate Metadata Descriptor MUST have an `about` property which is a reference to an another entity present in the '@graph',  which entity is known as the  _Root Entity_

 If all the points in 1 are satisfied the RO-Crate Metadata Document is said to be "Syntactically Correct RO-Crate compliant JSON"